gibranfsh/go-fiber-restful-api/README.md

-# CRUD RESTful API for a Online Library
+# CRUD RESTful API for an Online Library
 *Built using Go, GORM, and GoFiber*

 ## Commit Message Semantics